isaacphi/website/_posts/2014-02-21-new-website.md

 # A website reborn

-I had originally only used html, css, and a touch of javascript to not bog myself down with too much learning and to keep things simple.
+I had originally only used html, css, and a touch of javascript as to not bog myself down with too much learning and to keep things simple.
 Maybe because I feel more comfortable with a solid understanding of the basics, maybe because school has taught me to not stray too far from the basic guidelines.
 Sure that stuff is important, but my thought about keeping things simple couldn't have been more misguided.
+Or, rather, I was keeping things simple in the wrong way.

 That's not how things are done.